turingschool/front-end-curriculum/lessons/module-4/kickoff.md

 ## Learning Goals & Focus

-### Week 1: Server-Side Skills
+### Week 1: Server-Side Intro

 Learning technologies like Node and Express will round out your skill set and make you a more flexible developer.
 Front-end developers still need a solid understanding of how to work with the back-end in order to be successful.

+**Palette Picker:** Your first server-side challenge.
+You'll build an API that holds data in a persistent database.
+You'll also make a front-end (with jQuery) to interact with your API.

+### Week 2: Server-Side Reinforcement and Advanced Topics

+You'll take what you learned during week 1 and expand on it.
+You'll learn how to deal with development in multiple environments, server-side testing, continuous integration, and also experiment with webscraping.

+Week 2 will also be a time when we start giving code challenges to prepare you for interviewing.

+**BYOB BE:** Build an API with full "CRUD" functionality that is fully tested.
+It will also use continuous integration for automatic deployment.

-### Week 2: Mobile Dev & Progressive Web Apps
+### Week 3: More Advanced FE - Mobile Dev & Progressive Web Apps

 This module, we'll introduce some of the current technologies being used for creating mobile applications.
-This includes libraries like React Native, and **Progressive Web Apps** that use Web APIs like service workers, background sync, and push notifications.
+This includes libraries like React Native, and **Progressive Web Apps** (PWAs) that use Web APIs like service workers, background sync, and push notifications.

-### Week 3: Security

-We'll be talking about security at a high-level and implementing some strategies for making our applications more secure.
-This includes protecting endpoints with JSON web tokens, understanding the difference between HTTP and HTTPS, and implementing OAuth.
+**BYOB FE:** Using your BYOB back-end API, you will create a front-end to connect to the API and display the data.
+You'll also add some PWA technologies to your front-end.

-### Week 4-6: Reinforcement of Fundamentals, Interview Prep & Differentiation
+### Weeks 4 & 5: Reinforcement of Fundamentals, Interview Prep & Cross-Pollination

-We'll be providing smaller challenges throughout the module that will reinforce fundamental skills and refresh some of the previous content you learned.
+We'll be providing a ton of small, interview-style challenges throughout these two weeks that will reinforce fundamental skills and refresh some of the previous content you learned (everyone seems to forget how to write a class from memory...).
-Many of these challenges will better prepare you for the technical interviews you'll be going on.

 _All of the questions and challenges we give you are taken from interviews given to graduates._

-You'll also spend time diving into a new technology (like websockets, localization, or others) where you probably have little to no experience.
-You can pick from a list of awesome technologies that we haven't covered, but you will learn on your own, build something, and present to the class what you learned.

-And then there's capstone!
+And then there's your last group project!
+You'll get a chance to work with back-end teammates to create something really special.
 We encourage you to take risks with new technologies, show off your skills, and make something to wow the judges at demo night.

 ## Graduation Requirements